 Parent Loans for Undergraduate Students (PLUS)

 Federal Direct Parent Loans for Undergraduate Students (PLUS) are long-term, non-need-based loans for parents of dependent undergraduate students.
-Under the PLUS Loan program, parents may borrow up to the full cost of their child's attendance (as defined by Seminole State's Office of Financial Aid and Scholarships) less any financial assistance the child receives.
+With the PLUS Loan program, parents can borrow up to the full cost of their child's attendance, as defined by Seminole State's Office of Financial Aid and Scholarships, minus any financial assistance the child receives.

 PLUS Application Procedures